- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 One way to conclude your response is by talking about your expectations as you entered high school compared to your expectations now as you enter college.
 This will reveal how much growing up and introspection you have done through your four years of high school, and it will show your reader how aware you are of your own personal development.

 3) Please describe your ideal college campus/academic environment and what you hope to gain from it?

-Similar to the previous prompt, your essay for this prompt should not be describe some ideal that would be easy to find at an institution other than Emory.
-Before you apply to Emory, you should take a virtual tour, talk to current Emory students of various backgrounds, or visit the school (the best but not always the most feasible option) in order to get an idea of what the academic environment is like there.
-This will make creating this essay magnitudes easier, as you will already have a specific idea of what you like about life at Emory.
+Similar to the previous prompt, your essay for this one should not describe some ideal environment that would be easy to find at an institution other than Emory.
+Before you apply, you should take a virtual tour and talk to current Emory students of various backgrounds, or visit the school (the best but not always the most feasible option) in order to get an idea of what the academic environment is like there.
+This will make creating this essay magnitudes easier, as you will already have a specific idea of what you like about life at the university.

 Do not worry if what you select is something common to what many people might like (this just makes it harder to stand out), since the main purpose of this essay should be to emphasize how and why you have come to regard it as your favorite.
 This essay requires the applicant to be aware of why the process by which they have come to like the things they do, rather than just blindly admiring something.